 - 2 tablespoons shredded parmesan

-- Place dry potatoes on a jelly roll pan or rimmed baking sheet.
+- Smash the potatoes.
+Place dry potatoes on a jelly roll pan or rimmed baking sheet.
 Using a meat tenderizer, or another heavy flat object, gently smash potatoes, trying to keep them in one piece as much as possible.
 Drizzle with olive oil, making sure to get some oil on each potato